rolandoam/realworldgit/README.md

 git clone git@github.com:yourusername/realworldgit.git
 ```

+For the github client, just open the client, refresh the list of projects under
+the github section and click the clone button (it appears only when you hover
+your mouse over the project name).
+After that, github should place a local clone
+in your computer in a special place under your home directory.
+For windows, the
+default is in the Documents directory.

+![GH-clone][gh-clone-img]

 Whichever way you did it, you should end with a local clone, which you can start
 hacking into :) - Good job!